Chapter 10:

 Kitezh started squeezing parts of her body.

-“Obviously you can’t tell, but I can’t turn myself invisible.”
+“Obviously you can’t tell, but I'm trying to turn myself invisible.
+But, it doesn't work.”

 She gripped the blanket, and still nothing.

-“Well I can’t turn anything invisible.
+“Well, I can’t turn anything invisible either.
 I guess this thing only works for you.
 Or more like, you can’t work without this thing.
 Like a married couple of a sexy woman with some bum.”

-Frigyes place the helmet back on Kitezh’s head, as she secured it properly.
+Frigyes placed the helmet back on Kitezh’s head.
+She grabbed and pushed it down to secure it properly.

-Kitezh was able to turn invisible immediately, and reverted back to normal.
+Kitezh was able to turn invisible immediately and reverted to normal for demonstration.

 “In that case, the brass knuckles.
 They belonged to the Shatter Phenomenon.
 We couldn’t shatter anything when we tried them.
 So, it’s very likely Lev wouldn’t be able to shatter anything unless he was wearing them.”